NSWCs PCD and PHD use technical director rotation to build a learning organization

 |0

-This work, NSWCs PCD and PHD use technical director rotation to build a learning organization, by Ronald Newsome, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, NSWCs PCD and PHD use technical director rotation to build a learning organization, by Jeremy Roman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.